 To and From the North and East To and From the South and West 1.
 NS freight trains to and from Glenwood Yard; 1.
 NS freight trains to and from Linwood Yard and the P Line; 2.
 CSXT freight trains to and from Raleigh Yard; 2.
 CSXT freight trains to and from Cary, Apex, Columbia; 3.
-NS freight trains to and from the H Line toward Selma 21 ; 3.
+NS freight trains to and from the H Line toward Selma ; 3.
 NS freight trains to and from Varina; 4.
 CSXT freight trains to and from north of Raleigh on the S Line; 4.
 Intercity passenger trains to and from Greensboro and Charlotte; and 5.
-Intercity passenger trains to and from Richmond on the S Line; and ~ 6.
+Intercity passenger trains to and from Richmond on the S Line; and - 6.
 Intercity passenger trains to and from the NCDOT Yard adjacent to the CSXT Yard at Raleigh.
-5. Intercity passenger trains to and from Cary, Apex, Columbia
+5. Apex, Columbia